 (De-) constitutionalisation of the EU’s internal and external security policies

-As far as the CJEU and the review of EU security policies is concerned, Dr. Carolyn Moser continued her work on the matter (e.g. Accountability in EU Security and Defence, OUP, 2020) and co-authored a journal article with Prof. Berthold Rittberger (LMU Munich) which was published in ICON in 2022.
+Dr. Carolyn Moser has continued her work on the CJEU and its review of EU security policies.
+Partly building on the insights from her prize-winning monograph (Accountability in EU Security and Defence, OUP, 2020), she co-authored a journal article with Prof. Berthold Rittberger (LMU Munich) which was published in ICON in 2022.
 It deals with the (de-) constitutionalisation of the EU’s internal and external security policies – namely Justice and Home Affairs, on the one hand, and the Common Foreign and Security Policy, on the other – via jurisprudence from Luxembourg.
-This joint publication project originated under the Minerva Fast Track Fellowship scheme (2019–2022, paused in 2021–2022 due to parental leave), under which she received funding by the Max Planck Society to explore the increasing law and policy overlap of security and migration issues in the EU.

 International crime in Europe